prof3ssorSt3v3/mad9034/docs/deliverables/miniProject/exercise3.md

 By following these instructions, your team will go through a dynamic ideation process, generating innovative solutions for the Apple Watch application.
 Embrace the creative journey and collaborate effectively to select the most promising concept for prototyping.
 Good luck!

+5. **Submission:** Once you have completed your Crazy 8's on a piece of paper, take a photo and added it your Figma File.

 ## Grading

 This exercise is graded as a PASS / FAIL